Varun136/certified-aws-developer-associate-notes/2-aws-deep-dive/integration-and-messaging/3-kinesis.md

 # Kinesis

-Kinesis is a managed service service which makes it easy to collect and analyze data and video streams in real time.
+Kinesis is a managed service that makes it easy to collect and analyze data and video streams in real-time.
 It is considered a managed alternative for Apache Kafka.

 - Kinesis Streams: low latency streaming ingest at scale
 - Kinesis Analytics: real-time analytics on streams using SQL
-- Kinesis Firehose: load streams into S3, Redshift, Elastic etc.
+- Kinesis Firehose: load streams into S3, Redshift, opensearch etc.

 ## Overview